 The 11+ results are given before children have to finally decide on their choice of secondary school.
 It is then up to the pupil to choose where they want to go.
 There is no obligation to attend a grammar school just because they have passed the test.

-The paperwork school have sent home is from the Sleaford Grammar School and our child would like to go to Bourne…
+The paperwork is from the Sleaford Grammar School and our child would like to go to Bourne…

 The 11+ is applicable to all grammar schools, Sleaford merely administer it.
-The actual test is sat at school on two consecutive Friday mornings in September.
-We will keep all families in the loop about all the secondary schools in our area (open days, evening s evets etc.).
+We will keep all families in the loop about all the secondary schools in our area (open days, evening s events etc.).

 Can I talk to my child’s class teacher, to seek their opinion about my child and the 11+?